-The exhibition brings together an outstanding selection of artworks - film and video, drawing and sculpture, installations and sound works- that invite viewers to rethink the human position in the world and its relation to all other life forms and to the various, complex ecologies that bond beings together.
+Animalesque brings together an outstanding selection of artworks - film and video, drawing and sculpture, installation and sound art - that invite museum visitors to rethink the human position in the world, its relationship to all other life forms and to the various complex ecologies that bond beings together.

-The growing awareness of living in an environmentally fragile planet has been leading many artists to reconsider the role of art in responding to what is happening to our world.
-Many artists have been rethinking the relations between humans and nature, the effects of the changes to the earth's climate and the ways in which different species are interrelated within a complex relations and causes-effects.
+A growing awareness of living in an environmentally fragile planet led many artists to reconsider the role of art and in responding to current challenges.
+Many artists have been rethinking the relationship between humans and nature, the effects of changes to the earth's climate and the ways in which all species are caught together within complex causes and effects.

-Among the participating artists are Allora & Calzadilla (US/Cuba), Pia Arke (Greenland), Marcus Coates (England), Mary Beth Edelson (US), Luca Frei (Switzerland/Sweden), Simone Forti (US), Pierre Huyghe (France), Carsten Höller (Germany/Sweden), Joan Jonas (US), Annika Larsson (Sweden), Louise Lawler (US), Britta Marakatt-Labba (Sweden), Amalia Pica (Argentina), and Paloma Varga Weisz (Germany).
+Participating artists are Allora & Calzadilla (USA/Cuba), Pia Arke (Greenland), David Claerbout (Belgium), Marcus Coates (UK), Mary Beth Edelson (USA), Simone Forti (Italy/USA), Luca Frei (Switzerland/Sweden), Pierre Huyghe (France), Carsten Höller (Germany/Sweden), Joan Jonas (USA), Annika Larsson (Sweden), Louise Lawler (USA), Britta Marakatt-Labba (Sweden), Amalia Pica (Argentina/UK), Ho Tzu Nyen (Singapore) and Paloma Varga Weisz (Germany).